Axiologic/SwarmShape/README.md

 * automatic persistence for models (to JSON) with embeded or transient properties
 * add arbitrary expressions in html attributes:  value="@user.name == 'John'"
+* if you know JQuery, you learn to create a new controller in 10 minutes
 * clear arhitecture, you start from views and models and discover your code
+* events model that get transmited in the controlers hieracy that mimics the DOM structure
+* event model for autocomputed properies and chains.
+COmpact events for speed and soundness.
-* good error handling, showing stack info, type informations,etc (wprint, eprint, esprint, etc)
+* VERY GOOD error handling, showing stack info, type informations,etc (wprint, eprint, esprint, etc)

 Todo example: https://github.com/salboaie/SwarmShape/tree/master/apps/todo
 Guide: start looking in views first and next models, controllers.
 How they are working toghether should be visible from views and models.